MaciejMalczyk/clinostat-capsule/README.md

 ## Requirements

-MongoDB database and MongoDB Compass for inspecting the data.
+Each submodule has its own requirements.
+Additionally you need to install MongoDB database and MongoDB Compass for inspecting the data.
 The database should run alongside a Docker container for images on the same device.

 ## Architecture
 <img src="./schematic.png"></img>